 - You have the opportunity to build a long-term relationship.

 The cons of hiring a freelance VA are similar to the risks of any freelance hire.
-Most concerning is the time it could take to train and manage another employee when you're trying to save time and the quality and reliability of the worker.
+The most concerning aspect is how long it might take to train and oversee another employee, especially when you're aiming to save time while ensuring the worker's quality and dependability.
+You are also responsible for backfilling if that VA leaves—which means hiring, interviewing, and training all over again.

 Drawbacks include:

-Still, once you select the VA, they typically work as a 1099 employee or pay the agency.
+Still, once you select the VA, they usually work as 1099 contractors for the agency.
+You pay the assistant, and the agency takes a cut.

 Benefits of a Contract VA agency include:

-The cons of a contract agency are similar to those of a freelance VA.
-The risk of shoddy work or lack of reliability is usually lower.
-Some agencies don't guarantee that you will work with the same VA—they farm out work based on the agency's utilization priorities.
+The drawbacks of a contract agency are similar to those of a freelance VA.
+The likelihood of receiving poor-quality work or experiencing reliability issues is usually lower.
+Some agencies don't guarantee you'll work with the same VA consistently—instead, rotating who handles what work based on the agency's current needs.

 Building a relationship with someone who can get to know you and your business is typically more challenging with this type of virtual assistant service.